Bickley History, Family Crest & Coats of Arms

 - Wallace Alexander Bickley (1810-1876), English-born early settler in colonial Western Australia, who became a Member of the Western Australian Legislative Council, eponym of Bickley, a suburb of Perth

 - Mark Alan Bickley (b.
-1969), Australian sports broadcaster and former Australian rules footballer
+1969), former Australian rules football player with the Adelaide Crows in 2011